 - Check for the weight capacity of the shelving.
 After you’ve chosen the material, you can consider the overall weight capacity of the shelves.
 In most cases, metal will offer the highest limit, but wood is a close second place.
 While plastic might not be the best, it can be more than enough if you don’t have much to store.

 - How big is the whole setup?
 Make sure that there’s enough space for your belongings.
 If your coats are hanging over the edge or the storage bins won’t stay on the shelf, you could risk injury.
 Also, it shouldn’t be too big to the point that it’s cluttering the ceiling, floors, or walls of your garage.
-Bob Vila points out the importance of shelf dimensions.

 - Research customer reviews about the shelves.
 Even if you think you’ve hit the jackpot and found the best garage shelf on the internet (or in-store), it’s essential that you check what other buyers have to say.
 You might notice a small quirk or issue that you don’t like the sound of.